 Photodissociation and photoionization are major destruction processes of molecules in any astrophysical region where ultraviolet photons penetrate, including diffuse and translucent clouds, dense PDRs, the surface layers of protoplanetary disks, and cometary and exoplanetary atmospheres.

 This website provides the basic molecular data needed to compute photodestruction rates in various environments, with references to the original sources of the cross section data.
 Only species for which laboratory or theoretical data are available have been included.
-Overview papers describing the methods, cross section data and an assessment of the accuracy of the photorates are provided.
+Overview papers papers describing the methods, cross section data and an assessment of the accuracy of the photorates are provided.

 What can I find here?

-- Figures displaying the cross section
+2. Figures displaying the cross sections.

 Contact information